Applying for Taught Masters Programmes

 Is there an application deadline?

-We recommend you submit your application and all supporting documentation by 30 June .
+We recommend you submit your application and all supporting documentation by the 30th of June .
 This is to ensure you get a reply in time for September entry.
 However, it is advisable to apply much earlier, especially if you are applying for scholarships and need a decision on whether or not you have a place to study at SOAS.

 Overseas students who must apply for a Tier-4 student visa should also consider applying as early as possible.
 Students will need an unconditional offer before they can be issued with a CAS .
-Visas procedures can be subject to delays and all students are expected to register as per the programme start date on the offer letter.
+Visa procedures can be subject to delays and all students are expected to enrol as per the programme start date in the offer letter.

 Do I have to pay a fee when I submit my application?